Sat, 26 December 2015

 Henry Cloud has a book called Necessary Endings, and it is the doctoral thesis on burning the boats.

-In the full episode, you’ll hear the details about some surprising boats Andy has had to burn, why he chose that strategy, and how it’s helped in his life’s continuing journey…
+In the full episode, youll hear the details about some surprising boats Andy has had to burn, why he chose that strategy, and how its helped in his lifes continuing journey

 On this week's episode, we have Austin back in the studio with us to talk about his business, Sporty Citrus.
-This business has taken off in a way that I don’t think we could have imagined a few years ago.

 There was a point where Austin was hired to work on a property with 25 mature citrus trees.